Julian Marchlewski: Life and career

 Julian Marchlewski was born in Włocławek, which was then under Russian rule, to a Polish Catholic father and a German Protestant mother, both of whom were of noble origin.
 There was no tradition of political dissent in his family.
 As a student in Warsaw he joined a Marxist group called The Proletariat.
 After completing high education in 1885, he sought employment as a weaver or dyer, in factories in Poland and Germany.
-He returned to Poland, and in 1889, he co-founded the Polish Workers' Union, with Adolf Warski and Bronislaw Wesolowski, which focused on the immediate needs of Polish workers, such as pay and working conditions.
+He returned to Poland, and in 1889, he co-founded the Polish Workers' Union, with Adolf Warski and Bronisław Wesołowski, which focused on the immediate needs of Polish workers, such as pay and working conditions.
 Arrested in 1891, after the government moved in to end a wave of strikes by Polish workers, he spent a year in prison, in Warsaw.
-After his release in 1892, he emigrated to Switzerland and joined Rosa Luxemburg and Leo Jogiches in co-founding Social Democratic Party of the Kingdom of Poland (SDKP) (later renamed the SDPKiL after a merger with a small Lithuanian Marxist party led by Felix Dzerzhinsky).
+After his release in 1892, he emigrated to Switzerland and joined Rosa Luxemburg and Leo Jogiches in co-founding the Social Democratic Party of the Kingdom of Poland (SDKP) (later renamed the SDPKiL after a merger with a small Polish-Lithuanian Marxist party led by Felix Dzerzhinsky).
 In 1896, he received a doctorate from Zurich University, after which he settled in Dresden, in Germany, where he and Alexander Parvus launched a newspaper, Sächsische Arbeiterzeitung, which they edited until they were both expelled from Saxony, in September 1898.
 They moved to Munich, where they ran a publishing venture.

 Marchlewski returned to Russian-occupied Poland, after 13 years abroad, during the Russian Revolution of 1905 in the Polish territories.
 Early in 1906, the SDPKiL sent him to Belgium to buy weapons.
-In June, he and Dzerzhinsky presided over the Fifth SDPKiL congress, in Zakopane, where they decided to affiliate to the Russian Social Democratic Labour Party (RSDLP), which was split between Bolsheviks and Mensheviks, and to align with Vladimir Lenin and the Bolsheviks.
+In June, he and Dzerzhinsky presided over the Fifth SDPKiL congress, in Zakopane, where they decided to affiliate with the Russian Social Democratic Labour Party (RSDLP), which was split between Bolsheviks and Mensheviks, and to align with Vladimir Lenin and the Bolsheviks.
 Late in 1906, he was arrested, but the police could not establish who he was, and he was released early in 1907.
 In May 1907, he part of the SDPKiL delegation at the London Congress of the RSDLP, and was elected an alternate member of the Central Committee.